0franciscor/lei-21-s2-1de-g19/docs/SprintA/FURPS.md

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

   * "The application must be developed in Java language using the IntelliJ IDE or Netbeans implementation design."
-  * "...adopt recognized coding standards..."
+  * "(...) adopt recognized coding standards (...)"
-  * "...use Javadoc to generate useful documentation for Java code."
   * "All the images/figures produced during the software development process should be recorded in SVG format."
+  * "The application graphical interface is to be developed in JavaFX 11."

 ### Implementation Constraints